Donald Glover: Personal life

-Glover began dating Michelle White in 2015.
-They have three sons, born in early 2016, January 2018, and 2020.
+Glover began dating Michelle White in 2015; they married in January 2024, during the production of Mr. & Mrs. Smith, with Glover going to the production immediately after.
+They have three sons, born in early 2016, 2018, and 2020.

+Glover has implied that he is spiritual but not religious.
+In December 2019, he endorsed 2020 Democratic candidate Andrew Yang and joined his campaign as a creative consultant.

 Glover is known as a private person and rarely posts on social media or does interviews unless for promotional work.
-In an interview with The New Yorker, he stated that social media made him feel "less human" and that he only visits online discussion pages in which he can stay anonymous and communicate with people who understand what he is saying.
+In an interview with The New Yorker, he said that social media made him feel "less human" and that he only visits online discussion pages in which he can stay anonymous and communicate with people who understand what he is saying.

-On December 17, 2018, during the final stop for the This Is America Tour, Glover announced that his father had died.
-He said, "I lost my father a couple weeks ago and I wanted to play him some of the new songs but he didn't want to hear them, because he was like, 'I know they're going to be great.